todhm/sd_feed/Readme.md

  <img  src="assets/feed.png" alt="Filter Images"/>
  </p>

-A custom extension for AUTOMATIC1111/stable-diffusion-webui.
+- This is a custom extension for AUTOMATIC1111/stable-diffusion-webui.

-### Intallation
+### Installation
-- ~~The extension can be installed directly from within the **Extenthin** tab within the Webui.~~
+- ~~The extension can be installed directly from within the **Extension** tab within the Webui.~~
 - You can also install it manually by running the following command from within the webui directory:

   git clone https://github.com/todhm/sd_feed.git

-  and restart your stable-diffusion-webui, then you can see the new tab "Feed", and other features.
+  and restart your stable-diffusion-webui, then you can see the new tab "Feed", and other features on txt2img tab and img2img tab.

 ### Introduction
-- Our extension allows you to upload your feed and receive feedback and reputation from other users.
-You can also browse and discover other people's feed and prompts to get inspired and engage with the community.
+- You can upload your **masterpiece** on the Feed Tap.
+- You can press the recommend button on the photos created by others.
+- You can see **Pics Of The Day**(POTD) which is most recommended today.
+- You can easily check the generation data of your favorite photos.
+- You can easily Send your favorite photos to t2i or i2i.

 ### Features
 ####Feed sharing: